 - Brandi Chastain (b.
 1968), American Olympian soccer player, winner of the gold medal in the 1996 Atlanta Olympic Games

 - Don Chastain (1935-2002), American Broadway and television actor

-- Jessica Chastain, American Golden Globe, Screen Actors Guild, BAFTA and Academy Award nominated actress
+- Jessica Chastain (b.
+1977), American Golden Globe, Screen Actors Guild, BAFTA and Academy Award nominated actress

 - David T. Chastain (b.
 1963), American guitarist and owner of Leviathan Records and Diginet Music